Why do we need this research?

-Doctors will take samples of blood, urine, and swabs from the vagina to look for substances or bacteria that could help us understand why miscarriage happens.
-They will also carry out an ultrasound scan of the baby, and collect information about the women’s clinical history and demographics.
-Women will have follow-up visits every week in the first trimester, and one check-up in the second and third trimesters.
+Our researchers take samples of blood, urine, and swabs from the vagina to look for substances or bacteria that could help us understand why miscarriage happens.
+The team also carry out an ultrasound scan of the baby, and collect information about the women’s clinical history.
+Women will have follow-up visits every two weeks in the first trimester, and one check-up in the second and third trimesters.

-Early results show that there are significant chemical differences in the urine of women who miscarry, compared to women who have a normal pregnancy.
-We are now focusing on finding the specific chemicals involved.
+Early results have shown that there are significant differences in the amount of two substances in the blood of women who miscarry, compared to women who have a normal pregnancy.

-This project and those below will help us to understand why miscarriage happens, to find problems earlier in pregnancy, and to work towards treatments to prevent miscarriage.
+Our researchers believe that the results from EPOS will help us to understand why miscarriage happens, to detect problems earlier in pregnancy, and to work towards treatments to prevent miscarriage.